We may earn revenue from the products available on this page and participate in affiliate programs.

 It was then that I stumbled upon Dorai Home’s stone bath mat on Instagram.
 Videos on its site show drops of water hitting its surface and getting absorbed within seconds.
 I got the mat.

 Although it’s made out of diatomaceous earth, a naturally occurring mineral that has antimicrobial properties, it was lighter and thinner than I expected.
-I was worried that it would be chilly underfoot (something no one loves post-rinse), but it stays room temperature.
-Sure, it’s no fluffy rug, but it’s not unpleasant to stand on either.
-Then there’s its dimensions: I read one or two reviews that claimed the stone was a little too small, but it’s a perfect size for my cramped bathroom.
+I was worried that it would be chilly underfoot (something no one loves post-rinse), but, sure enough, it stays room temperature.
+It’s no fluffy rug, but it’s not unpleasant to stand on either.
+Then there’s the mat’s dimensions: I read one or two reviews that claimed the stone was a little too small, but it’s a perfect fit in my cramped space.

-When I shower, I dry off while standing on the stone, and within minutes, the water on its surface has absorbed (and eventually evaporates).
-When one of my roommates showers the following morning, the floor stays dry.
-And it even remains so when the other one washes her face in the aforementioned minuscule sink.
-My seemingly never-ending problem has officially been solved—now I can put my effort into upgrading the shower hook situation.
+Within minutes, any water on its surface has absorbed and eventually evaporates.
+When one of my roommates showered the following morning, the floor stayed dry.
+And it even remains so when the other one washes her face in our aforementioned minuscule sink.
+My seemingly never-ending problem has officially been solved—now I can put my effort into upgrading the towel hook situation.